 - Louis Courtinat (French horn)

 Fittingly, the premiere performance of the piece was made by these gentlemen in a broadcast over French National Radio on March 28, 1952.
+The first concert performance was made by the same musicians at the 1952 Besançon Festival.
+Writing for the French newspaper Le Monde, the physician and music critic René Dumesnil summed up the premiere as follows:

 I. D’un gravité quelque peu martiale (“With a Somewhat Martial Solemnity”) — exhibiting what some sense as a Versailles-like pomp (or at the very least a feeling of noblesse — or is it hauteur?)

 II.
-Scherzo — very characteristic of Schmitt’s skittering, humorous dialog between groups of instruments — in this case the chattering of the flute, oboe and clarinet contrasted with the bassoon’s sidebar “commentary”
+Scherzo — very characteristic of Schmitt’s skittering, humorous dialog between groups of instruments — in this case the chattering of the flute, oboe and clarinet contrasted with the bassoon’s sidebar “commentary.”

 III.
-Lent — conjuring up a pastoral scene with a poignant cantilena given to the oboe
+Lent — conjuring up a pastoral scene with a poignant cantilena given to the oboe.

 IV.
 Ronde en losange (“Round Diamond”) — characteristic of the final movements of so many of Schmitt’s set pieces (Suite en rocaille, Hasards, Enfants, A Tour d’anches, Pour presque tous les temps, etc.), this particular scene evokes the progressive leaps of children playing hopscotch and finding themselves au ciel, “feet together” at the end.
 Or, could it be dancing a round in a circle?
 The explanation is intriguingly obscure, considering that a diamond shape isn’t a circle.
-Either way, rather than clocking in at two or three minutes as in those other compositions, at nearly six minutes in duration the final movement of Chants alizés is the lengthiest one of all.
+Either way, rather than clocking in at two or three minutes as in those other compositions, at nearly six minutes in duration the final movement of Chants alizés is the lengthiest one of them all.

 Considering the complexity of so many of this composer’ works, it isn’t surprising that Chants alizés is also a challenging piece for performers to tackle.
 According to musicologist and author Pierre Barbier, the work is considered one of the most difficult scores in the wind repertoire.
 (One is reminded of the remark by American violinist and conductor John McLaughlin Williams who has performed numerous pieces by the composer: “There is no easy Schmitt!”)